Accredited Tensile Testing Lab Houston, TX

 In our analysis of tensile testing data, we’ll focus on stress-strain curve interpretation and yield strength determination.

-We’ll examine the key features of stress-strain curves, including elastic and plastic regions, to extract essential material properties such as ultimate tensile strength and modulus of elasticity.
+We’ll examine the key features of stress-strain curves, including elastic and plastic regions, to extract essential material properties such as UTS and modulus of elasticity.

 We’ll also explore the offset method for accurately identifying the yield point, which marks the shift from elastic to plastic deformation and is vital for understanding a material’s behavior under load.